YowSiaoKang/tp/docs/UserGuide.md

 ### Copying emails : `copy`

-Copies the email addresses of all people in the currently filtered list to the clipboard.
+Copies the email addresses of all volunteers in the currently filtered list to the clipboard.

 <div markdown="block" class="alert alert-info">